Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    ```

    > [!NOTE]
-   > For P2P communication between 2 instances of the same application, the UUID can be hard-coded in your application.
+   > For P2P communication between two instances of the same application, the UUID can be hard-coded in your application.
 To retrieve the UUID of a Bluetooth device, use the `BluetoothDevice` object (in [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html#BluetoothDevice), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html#BluetoothDevice), and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html#BluetoothDevice) applications).
 The object has an array of UUIDs available for the device.

    When the service has been successfully registered, the `BluetoothServiceSuccessCallback` interface (in [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html#BluetoothServiceSuccessCallback), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html#BluetoothServiceSuccessCallback), and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html#BluetoothServiceSuccessCallback) applications) is triggered.